Did you know that beans are not only a major source of protein, but they are also a powerful immune booster?

 - Remember: only add salt at the end of cooking (about 10 minutes before the beans are done) or it will interfere with the cooking process.

 - Quick tip: for speedier prep, boil dried beans for 5 minutes, then soak for 2-4 hours.

 - Quickest tip is to use canned beans.
 Some people find them even easier to digest!
-Just read your labels and avoid canned beans with added salt or preservatives and rinse thoroughly once you remove them from the can.
-Organic canned beans are a staple item in my pantry.
+Just read your labels.
+You’ll want to avoid canned beans with added salt or preservatives.
+Purchase only beans in BPA free cans and rinse the beans thoroughly once you remove them from the can.
+Beans are a staple in my pantry.
 They are a fast, cheap and easy go-to food for me.

 I’ll leave you with the question of the day…. “to bean or not to bean”.

 If you have been struggling with a stagnant metabolism and losing weight, let’s talk about my 1-1 personal weight loss coaching program.
 Click here to set up a time to chat.